GUIDE 2025

 Source Code Documentation

-Source code documentation contains all the computer programs related to a software product.
-It serves as a reference for developers who may work on later versions of the software, and for developers who may use components of the software for their own projects.
+Source code documentation includes all the programs related to a software product.
+It serves as a valuable reference for developers working on future versions of the software and for those who may repurpose components for other projects.
+Its primary purpose is to enhance the product’s maintainability, regardless of who is working with the code.

 The following image shows an example of documented source code.
 In this example, the conceptual content and steps appear in the middle column and the source code appears on the right.